mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 High Guard deals with the navies of the Imperium, of subsectors and of worlds.

-THE SHIP’S LOCKER
+THE SHIP'S LOCKER

-Every ship has a ship’s locker, usually located near an airlock, cargo bay or the bridge, for the convenience of the crew.
+Every ship has a ship's locker, usually located near an airlock, cargo bay or the bridge, for the convenience of the crew.
 Typical equipment within includes protective clothing, vacc suits,